jvalerof/OpenAg-Kern/ArcGIS-SpatialData/README.md

 | ot1      | 15B  | Dudley Ridge Water District                     |

-# LAND USE IN KERN REGION
+# LAND USE

 The land use for kern region has been divided in two folders: “2011_2015” and “2014”.

 - The “2011_2015” folder contains the crop polygons for four years: 2011, 2012, 2013 and 2015.
 The most relevant attributes are: “COMM” (commodity names), “ACRES” (area in acres reported by the Kern County Department of Agriculture and Measurement Standards) and “acres_jv” (area calculated by the UC Merced team).

 - The folder “2014” only has the crop polygons for the year 2014.
 The most relevant attributes are: “Crop2014” (commodity names), “Acres” (area in acres reported by Land IQ to DWR) and “acres_jv” (area calculated by the UC Merced team).

-Finally, the GAMS codes for each crop are:
+The GAMS code for each crop is:

 |                   Crop                   | GAMS code |
 |------------------------------------------|-----------|